 Patent Maintenance Fees: Everything You Need to KnowPatent Law ResourcesHow to Patent an IdeaProvisional PatentPatent PendingDesign PatentPlant PatentUtility Patent

-Patent maintenance fees, also called renewal fees, are required by the USPTO on utility patents over the course of a 20-year period at three separate intervals.7 min read
+Patent maintenance fees, also called renewal fees, are required by the USPTO on utility patents over the course of a 20-year period at three separate intervals.8 min read

 What Are Patent Maintenance Fees?

-Patent maintenance fees are not mandatory with every type of patent.
+Patent maintenance fees are not mandatory for every type of patent.
+For instance, design and plant patents do not require maintenance fees.
 Also, some patents have laws about the maintenance fees required and how often they should be paid.

 Patent Maintenance Fees in the United States

 In the United States, patent maintenance fees are required for utility patents over the course of a 20-year period at three separate intervals.
 Patent maintenance fees are not required for design patents.
 This 20-year period begins at the time of patent filing or the priority date.

 Maintenance fees are required at the fourth-, eighth- and 12th-year anniversary from the time the patent is granted.
 There is a "window period" in which the patent maintenance fees should be paid, which is a six-month period before the fee is actually due.